 Paragraph-level One chunk per paragraph Preserves thematic coherence Paragraphs vary widely in length

-Hierarchical Multiple granularities (paragraph → sentence) Flexible retrieval at different granularities More complex infrastructure
+Hierarchical Multiple granularities (paragraph, sentence) Flexible retrieval at different granularities More complex infrastructure

 Semantic Split where topic changes Preserves semantic coherence Requires semantic segmentation model

 Overlapping chunks — where adjacent chunks share some tokens — help preserve context that would otherwise be cut at chunk boundaries.
-A typical overlap is 10–20% of chunk size.
+A typical overlap is 10-20% of chunk size.
+Research from LlamaIndex's 2023 performance benchmarks showed that overlapping chunking reduced "split context" failures by approximately 15-20% compared to hard boundaries, though at the cost of increased storage and retrieval latency.

 RAG vs. Fine-Tuning vs. Prompt Engineering